MicrosoftDocs/dynamics-365-unified-operations-public/retail/shift-drawer-management.md

 # optional metadata

-# keywords:
+# ms.search.form:
 # ROBOTS:
 audience: Application User
 # ms.devlang:
-ms.reviewer: 2041
+# ms.reviewer: 2041
-ms.suite: Released- Dynamics AX 7.0.0
+ms.search.scope: AX 7.0.0, Operations
 # ms.tgt_pltfrm:
 ms.custom: 105011
-ms.assetid: 7b732e8c-9dd9-4adc-b4e6-af2737184624
+ms.assetid: e80d31a5-e7f2-4c8e-a16e-a643569cdd79
-ms.region: global
+ms.search.region: global
-ms.industry: Retail
+ms.search.industry: Retail
 ms.author: rubendel
+ms.dyn365.intro: Feb-16
+ms.dyn365.version: AX 7.0.0

 ---

 # Shift and cash drawer management

-This article explains how to set up and use the two types of retail point of sale (POS) shifts: shared and stand-alone.
+This article explains how to set up and use the two types of retail point of sale (POS) shifts -  shared and stand-alone.
 Shared shifts can be used by multiple users in multiple places, whereas stand-alone shifts can be used by only one worker at a time.

 There are two types of retail point of sale (POS) shifts: stand-alone and shared.
 Stand-alone shifts can be used by only one worker at a time.
 Shared shifts can be used by multiple users in multiple places.
 Therefore, they effectively create a single shift for multiple workers in a store.